 After a lot of hard work and testing, Umbrella is finally here.
 Umbrella takes the existing OpenDNS business security offering and extends it dramatically to support roaming Macs, PCs and iOS devices, all managed under one Web-based dashboard.

-It’s the only solution available today that protects nomadic workers who use iPhones, iPads, and Windows and Mac laptops, while also providing comprehensive network security for headquarters, distributed offices, retail locations and Wi-Fi hotspots.
+It’s the only DNS based security solution available today that protects nomadic workers who use iPhones, iPads, and Windows and Mac laptops, while also providing comprehensive network security for headquarters, distributed offices, retail locations and Wi-Fi hotspots.

 This is game-changing for IT.
 For the last seven years we’ve watched as IT and network security administrators who have built up walls around their enterprise have lost visibility as their users and the traffic increasingly started moving outside the castle onto mobile devices and accessing cloud services.